ccbogel/QualCoder/README.md

 It is best to download the Current Release form the Releases page.
 Occassional errors can occur in this latest code.

-If you like the work doen on QualCoder please vuy me a coffee ...
+If you like QualCoder please vuy me a coffee ...

 <a href="https://www.buymeacoffee.com/ccbogelB" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>